AndreyKol1/Winstars-AI-DS-intership/task1/README.md

 ## Installation

 ### CPU-only
-After creating and running virtual environment(recommended) go the terminal and execute a command **`pip install requirementsCPU.txt`**.
+After creating and running virtual environment(recommended) go the terminal and execute a command **`pip install -r requirementsCPU.txt`**.
 This will install all necessary packages to run the project.

 ### GPU support
-After creating and running virtual environment(recommended) go the terminal and execute a command **`pip install requirementsGPU.txt`**.
+After creating and running virtual environment(recommended) go the terminal and execute a command **`pip install -r requirementsGPU.txt`**.
 This will install all necessary packages to run the project.